 The Bottom Line on Weight Watchers Freestyle Program

 Weight Watchers Freestyle offers something for everyone.
-This new program is continues to promote SmartPoints, but now has more than 200 foods with a value of zero.
+This new program continues to promote SmartPoints, but now has more than 200 foods with a value of zero.
 On top of that, we like that there is research proving Weight Watchers helps people lose weight.

 Among the best weight-loss apps we’ve ever seen is one called Noom.
 Unlike other apps, this one uses real human coaching and personalized meal plans as the start of the last weight-loss journey you’ll ever need.